 - increased performance

-Sooner or later the silencer has to be replaced.
-The flow through the silencer will continuously become lower due to dirt and particles that will clog the filer.
-A lower flow through the silencer can be a cause of:
+Sooner or later the muffler has to be replaced.
+The flow through the muffler will continuously become lower due to dirt and particles that will clog the filer.
+A lower flow through the muffler can be a cause of: